Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Metastability and implied timescales

 \subsubsection{Mean first passage times}

 \textit{Mean first passage times (MFPTs)} offer a simple yet informative measure of transition kinetics: they quantify the average time required for the process to reach a target state (or set) starting from another.
-These quantities provide a first dynamical characterization of the macro-model.

 Formally, the MFPT from $A$ to $B$ is the expected time for the process, initialized in $A$, to reach $B$ for the first time:

 where $\tau_B:= \inf\{t\geq 0:Y_t\in B\}$ is the first hitting times of $B$, $\pi$ is the stationary distribution of the chain and $\mathbb{E}_k$ denotes the expectation conditioned on $Y_0=k$~\cite{norris1998markov}.